 Cheap tickets for the train from Lausanne to Paris can be found by booking trips in advance.
 TGV Lyria allows passengers to book trains along this route up to 4 months in advance, so early birds can score some great deals.
 If travelers are heading to Paris soon and want to make plans quickly, it helps to be flexible with travel dates.
 Check out prices a few days on either side of the planned departure date, and opt for slower trains, as they're often cheaper.

-When departing from Lausanne, you have various train station options to start your trip from including Lausanne, Lausanne, Closelet and Lausanne, Grattapaille.
-When arriving in Paris, you can end your route in train stations like Paris Gare de Lyon, Paris Gare du Nord and Paris Gare de l'Est.
+When departing from Lausanne, you have various train station options to start your route from including Lausanne, Lausanne, Grancy and Lausanne, Closelet.
+When arriving in Paris, you can end your journey in train stations like Paris Gare de Lyon, Paris Gare du Nord and Paris Gare de l'Est.

 Here are some other resources that might have the information you need